Sarthak8647/Javascript_documentation/README.md

-Simple JavaScript documentation website designed to provide clear, concise explanations of JavaScript concepts, functions, and syntax.
+The JavaScript documentation website designed to provide clear, concise explanations of JavaScript concepts, functions, and syntax.

 Features: